 Read the joint letter to the foreign secretary Jeremy Hunt MP

-Sign the Colombo Declaration, or join the MSF #NotATarget campaign, a social media act of solidarity to stand up for the protection of civilians and civilian infrastructure, patients, medical staff and hospitals in conflicts.
+Join the MSF #NotATarget campaign, a social media act of solidarity to stand up for the protection of civilians and civilian infrastructure, patients, medical staff and hospitals in conflicts.

-Read more about the campaign on the MSF website
+Read more about the campaign on the MSF website.

 Cases involving doctors